Grievance Procedure: An Employer Step By Step Guide

 Once an issue has been raised, you must take it seriously.
 This can not only protect you from a tribunal, but it also helps to maintain a good working relationship.

 We recommend setting up a meeting with the employee to understand the issue more.
-They are entitled to bring someone to any meeting you set up regarding the issue.
-This person is there to act as a witness for your employee; it could be a trade union representative, colleague, or someone else relevant to their role.
+As part of the grievance procedure, they are entitled to bring someone to any meeting you set up regarding the issue.
+This person is there to act as a witness; it could be a trade union representative, colleague, or someone else relevant to their role.
 The meeting should be a two-way process, so while it’s important that you listen closely to their complaint and possible solutions, they should also be prepared to listen to any input you have on the situation, too.

 You must keep a record of the meeting, even if it’s informal.
 Include details of the problem, the action you took when the problem was raised, what was talked about, next steps that was agreed, and the reasons for the these steps.